Craft unionism

-Craft unionism refers to a model of trade unionism in which workers are organised based on the particular craft or trade in which they work.
+Craft unionism refers to a model of trade unionism in which workers are organized based on the particular craft or trade in which they work.
 It contrasts with industrial unionism, in which all workers in the same industry are organized into the same union, regardless of differences in skill.

 Under this approach, each union is organized according to the craft, or specific work function, of its members.
 For example, in the building trades, all carpenters belong to the carpenters' union, the plasterers join the plasterers' union, and the painters belong to the painters' union.
 Each craft union has its own administration, its own policies, its own collective bargaining agreements and its own union halls.

 Origins

 The first unions established in Russia in the early nineteenth century tended, by nature of the industries in which their members worked, to be craft unions: shoemakers, cordwainers (shoemakers who work with cordovan leather) and typesetters all worked, as a rule, in small shops in which they had little contact with workers in other fields.
-Some of these early unions also came out of a guild tradition in which skilled workmen often owned their own shops or, if they worked for another, had a good deal of control over how the work was done, which they policed by maintaining standards for admission into the trade; requiring entrants to go through an apprenticeship program controlled by the union, rather than the employer; and dictating the processes, tools, standards, and pace of work.
-These traditions persisted into the 20th century in fields such as printing (in which the International Typographical Union would enforce its own rules determining how work was done in union shops) and the construction industry.
+Some of these early unions also came out of a craft guild tradition in which skilled workmen often owned their own shops or, if they worked for another, had a good deal of control over how the work was done, which they policed by maintaining standards for admission into the trade; requiring entrants to go through an apprenticeship program controlled by the union, rather than the employer; and dictating the processes, tools, standards, and pace of work.
+These traditions persisted into the 20th century in fields such as printing (in which the International Typographical Union would enforce its own rules determining how work was done in union shops, such as displaying acts of discrimination towards women and people of color) and the construction industry.